 This program creates, and runs within, a 500 x 400 pixel window.
 Its content is distributed across 8 tabs.
 The different tabs are selected by clicking on their respective tab buttons across the top of the window area.
 Following is a description and operating instructions for each of the 8 tabs.
 It is useful to have the program running alongside the web browser while reading the following text.

 This program is not a receiver controller.
 It does not attempt to replace any of the normal front panel controls of a receiver.
 The control of a specific receiver is far better done via its own front panel.
-The only aspect of what could be termed 'receiver control' done by this program is to request that a receiver turn to a specified frequency.
+The only aspect of what could be termed 'receiver control' done by this program is to request that a receiver tune to a specified frequency.
 The only aspect of what could be termed 'receiver monitoring' done by this program is to input the signal strength returned for the requested frequency.
 The purpose of this program is to help the user organise and gain a full picture of his activities within the radio spectrum from 0 to 30,000 kHz.

 The main feature of the SCOPE tab is the frequency graticule at the top right.
 It represents a 300 kHz stretch of the spectrum.
 Each pixel along the graticule represents 1 kHz.
 The horizontal frequency scale at the bottom of the graticule shows which 300 kHz stretch of the spectrum is currently displayed.
 The graticule is 120 pixels high and represents signal strength at the same scale as shown for the S-meter box to the left of the graticule.
 A scope trace of signals within the given 300 kHz stretch of the spectrum are displayed in green on the graticule.